iceeburr/roblox-template/README.md

 <h2 id="License & Copyright">License & Copyright</h2>

 <p>
-This template is distributed and licensed under the GNU (General Public License) Version 3.
+This template is distributed and licensed under the MIT License.
 See <a href="LICENSE">LICENSE</a> for more detailed information.
 </p>

 <a href="#Project"><i><u>Back To Top ⬆️</u></i></a>